Qwinn1/forktools/README.md

     C)  Can now run forklog with *just* a -t parameter, to just tail the last bunch of lines.

-5)  Extensive work to make forktools compatible with MacOS.
-Needs additional testing.

-6)  forkaddplotdirs will now show warnings if a drive specified in config.forkaddplotdirs is not mounted.
+5)  forkaddplotdirs will now show warnings if a drive specified in config.forkaddplotdirs is not mounted.

-7)  forkshowwallet renamed to forkwalletshow to be consistent with the format of the manual command.
+6)  forkshowwallet renamed to forkwalletshow to be consistent with the format of the manual command.

-8)  forkconfig default text editor can now be changed via editing config.forkconfig (defaults to gedit as before)
+7)  forkconfig default text editor can now be changed via editing config.forkconfig (defaults to gedit as before)

-9)  A great deal of work has been made to make forktools MacOS X compatible, though some work still needs to be done.
+8)  A great deal of work has been made to make forktools MacOS X compatible, though some work still needs to be done.
 The simpler tools should work fine on MaxOS X, but forklog, forkmon and forkexplore probably won't until at least next version.

 # INSTALLATION INSTRUCTIONS: